-On September 4, 2019 Nikon introduced the seventh lens for its new full-frame Nikon Z Cameras.
-It was the Nikon NIKKOR Z 24mm f/1.8 S and in this Nikkor Z 24mm f/1.8 S Review review, we will try to find all the disadvantages and advantages of this new lens.
+On September 4, 2019, Nikon introduced the seventh lens for its new full-frame Nikon Z Cameras.
+It is Nikon NIKKOR Z 24mm f/1.8 S, and in this Nikkor Z 24mm f/1.8 S review, we will try to find all the disadvantages and advantages of this new lens.

 The electronic focusing ring, which functionality can be reassigned in the camera menu, is also made of metal.
-The ring is very wide, takes up most of the body, and is comfortable to use.
+The ring is vast, takes up most of the body, and is comfortable to use.

-Among the controls, in addition to the electronic focusing ring, there is a single switch responsible for the auto/manual focus mode.
-By the way, the ring works even with autofocus, so you can bring focus if the camera is wrong or it is necessary to achieve a certain creative effect.
+There is a single switch responsible for the auto/manual focus mode among the controls and the electronic focusing ring.
+By the way, the ring works even with autofocus, so you can bring focus if the camera is wrong or it is necessary to achieve a specific creative effect.

 NIKKOR Z 24mm F/1.8 S Specifications